BryanCrotaz/ember-cli-csp-style/README.md

 `styleBindings: ['show:display?block:none']` binds to the `show` property.
 If it returns a truthy value, the style is set to `display:block`, otherwise it's set to `display:none`.

+## Advanced

+You can provide the `styleBindings` array as a `computed` property to change which styles are bound at run time.

+If a bound property returns `null` then the style will be removed from the HTML.

 ## Running Tests